Culture of Lebanon: Visual arts

 Daoud Corm (1852-1930), Habib Serour (1860-1938) and Khalil Saleeby (1870-1928) are considered the first successful professional studio artists in Lebanon, with careers extending to Europe.
 All were trained outside Lebanon, with Corm and Serour attending Roman academies and Saleeby British and American ones.
 They were known for portraiture of Lebanese high society and men of religion, as well as Christian sacred art in the case of Corm and Serour.

 Mustafa Farroukh (1901-1957) was one of Lebanon's most important painters between the 1920s and the 1950s.
 Formally trained in Rome and Paris, he exhibited in venues from Paris to New York to Beirut over his career.

+Jean Khalife (1923-1978) was one of Lebanon's most important painters as of the early 60s.
+Formally trained in Lebanon in the "Academie Libanaise Des Beaux Arts" (ALBA) under the two masters "Cesar Gemayel" and "Ferdinando Manetti".
+Following his gifted skills and remarkable style he received two scholarships to Paris and Rome where he was influenced by the western art however without loosing his oriental roots.
+He exhibited in these two capitals and received clear admiration due to his oriental spirit shown is his choice of strong and warm colors.

+He rapidly became a teacher in his home university (ALBA) and between 1967 and 1971 he chaired the Lebanese Artists Association for Painters and Sculptors (LAAPS) and achieved the LAAPS affiliation to the UNESCO International Foundation for Fine Arts.

+Jean Khalife played a key role in the Lebanese and Middle East cultural and artistic field noting that he participated in Group exhibitions and Biennales as well as Solo exhibitions mainly in Lebanon, France, England, Japan, Egypt, Syria, Italy, Brazil... and his masterpieces are spread worldwide.